• Free shipping

 When it comes to your gym setting, choosing the right flooring is a big decision.
 Every activity is different.
 Unlike a traditional gym, CrossFit training has specific requirements.
 It’s important to choose the best flooring for CrossFit so that it supports your workout and offers the optimum amount of protection.
 You want something that can handle a combination of plyometric moves and heavy barbell drops with the perfect level of shock absorption.

 Whether you’re building a CrossFit box at a commercial gym or home gym, the floor needs to be able to take on everything you can throw at it.
-You can’t drop extremely heavy barbells on concrete; it will simply not end well.
-There are several options to choose from for your CrossFit gym flooring.
-Let’s break down the best CrossFit flooring to kit out your fitness space.
+You can’t drop extremely heavy barbells on concrete; it'll simply not end well.

 Table of Contents